openstack/octavia/doc/source/design/version0.5/component-design.rst

 CONTROLLER
 ----------
-This is the component providing all the command and control for the Octavia VMs.
+This is the component providing all the command and control for the amphorae.
 On the front end, it takes its commands and controls from the LBaaS driver.

 It should be noted that in later releases of Octavia, the controller functions will be split across several components.
-At this stage we are less concerned with how this internal communcation will happen, and are most concerned with ensuring communication with Octavia VMs, the LBaaS driver, and the Network driver are all made as perfect as possible.
+At this stage we are less concerned with how this internal communcation will happen, and are most concerned with ensuring communication with amphorae, the amphora LB driver, and the Network driver are all made as perfect as possible.

 Among the controller's responsibilities are:

-* Sending configuration and certificate information to an octavia backend driver, which in the reference implementation will be generating configuration files for haproxy and PEM-formatted user certificates and sending these to individual octavia VMs.
+* Sending configuration and certificate information to an amphora LB driver, which in the reference implementation will be generating configuration files for haproxy and PEM-formatted user certificates and sending these to individual amphorae.
 Configuration files will be generated from jinja templates kept in an template directory specific to the haproxy driver.

-* Processing the configuration updates that need to be applied to individual octavia VMs, as sent by the LBaaS driver.
+* Processing the configuration updates that need to be applied to individual amphorae, as sent by the amphora LB driver.

-* Interfacing with network driver to plumb additional interfaces on the octavia VMs as necessary.
+* Interfacing with network driver to plumb additional interfaces on the amphorae as necessary.

-* Monitoring the health of all octavia VMs (via a driver interface).
+* Monitoring the health of all amphorae (via a driver interface).

-* Receiving and routing certain kinds of notifications originating on the octavia VMs (ex. "member down")
+* Receiving and routing certain kinds of notifications originating on the amphorae (ex. "member down")

 * This is a stateful service, and should keep its state in a central, highly available database of some sort.